 Yes, they can.
 Regular fares apply for youth taking transit.

 This depends on your origin and destination.
 If you’re travelling within the transit network, no you won’t need to transfer.
 However, if you are using on-demand service to and from the Hanlon Business Park or Hanlon Creek Business Park you will need to transfer at the bus stop located at Clair Road and Gordon Street.
-The route 99 Mainline stops there every 15 minutes.
+The Route 99 Mainline stops there every 15 minutes.

 If there are multiple people waiting at a stop, there may be more than one bus on its way to that stop.
 To ensure customers get on the right bus, the app will let customers know which vehicle to board, and the bus operator will confirm customers as they board.
 We don’t anticipate our customers will intentionally board the wrong bus, as the trip will be customized to their destination.
 If they board the wrong bus, they’ll be taken somewhere else.

 Every bus has a vehicle number that you can see from the outside of the vehicle—the number is located above the door and at the rear of the bus.
-The on-demand app will let you know which bus is coming for you and on the text message that is sent to you.
+The on-demand app will let you know which bus is coming for you and in the text message that is sent to you.